Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/motion_tracking/camera_solver.rst

 The *Camera Solver* constraint gives the owner of this constraint, the location and rotation of the "solved camera motion".

-The "solved camera motion" is where Blender thinks the physical, real world camera was, when it filmed the video footage, relative to the thing being tracked.
+The "solved camera motion" is where Blender reconstructs the position of the physical, real-world camera, when it filmed the video footage, relative to the thing being tracked.

 .. note::